gvaradarajan/SoundsAllAround/README.md

 - [ ] Get feedback on my UI from others
 - [ ] Refactor HTML classes & CSS rules
 - [ ] Add modals, transitions, and other styling flourishes.
+- [ ] possible animations

 ### Bonus Features (TBD)
-- [ ] Search through notes for blocks of text
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] Pagination / infinite scroll
-- [ ] Set reminders on notes
+- [ ] Users can record sound to upload as tracks
-- [ ] Changelogs for Notes
+- [ ] Multiple Sessions
-- [ ] Multiple sessions
+- [ ] Implement an algorithm for track suggestions (I have an idea for this).

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md